kubrakilicaslan/kubrakilicaslan/README.md

 I'm a passionate Computer Engineering student from Turkey, focusing on System Engineering, Machine Learning, and Front-End Development.

- -Currently diving into System Design and Deep Learning
+ - Currently diving into System Design and Deep Learning
- -Developing projects with Python and React
+ - Developing projects with Python and React
- -Designing user interfaces on Figma before starting to code
+ - Designing user interfaces on Figma before starting to code
- -Committed to continuous learning and self-improvement
+ - Committed to continuous learning and self-improvement

 ---